Title

 The Shot Heard Round the World

-A new figure is now on the scene in Boston, Major General Thomas Gage—named on May 13, 1774, Governor of the Province of Massachusetts Bay—ready to impose martial law if need be.
+A new figure appears on the scene in Boston, Major General Thomas Gage, named on May 13, 1774, as Governor of the Province of Massachusetts Bay, and ready to impose martial law if need be.

-Gage has been in America for almost twenty years, arriving to fight in the French & Indian Wars, rising to become commander in chief of all British forces, settling down with his family in New York City.
-He misses the Boston Tea Party while on leave in England, and returns with orders to quell the rebellion.
+Gage has been in America for almost 20 years, arriving to fight in the French & Indian Wars, rising to become Commander in Chief of all British forces, settling down with his family in New York City.
+He has been on leave in England for the Boston Tea Party, but returns with orders to quell the rebellion.

-Over the next year, Gage tries to harness what he regards as the potentially dangerous impulse toward “democracy.”
-Rather than resort directly to force, he makes several attempts to stabilize the situation by forming local councils to resolve conflicts.
-But these fail, and he becomes increasingly concerned about rumors that the Sons of Liberty are threatening violence against the crown.
+Over the next year, Gage tries to harness what he regards as the potentially dangerous impulse toward “democracy” that is building.
+Rather than resorting directly to force, he makes several attempts to stabilize the situation by forming local council to resolve conflicts.
+But these fail, and he becomes increasingly concerned about rumors that the Sons of Liberty are threatening violence against the Crown.

-However, their plan to take the Americans by surprise is foiled by one Paul Revere, a Boston silversmith who doubles as an intelligence agent for the “Committee on Public Safety.”
-Revere learns of the planned British route—by boat across to the Charleston peninsula—and signals advance warning by having two lanterns (“one if by land and two if by sea”) hung in the bell tower of the Old North Episcopal Church.
-He then completes a midnight ride across the countryside to Lexington, awakening the minuteman militias along the way, before meeting up with Adams and Hancock to plan a defense.
+Their plan to take the Americans by surprise is, however, foiled by one Paul Revere, a Boston silversmith, who doubles as an intelligence agent for the “Committee On Public Safety.”
+Revere learns of the planned British route – by boat across to the Charleston peninsula — and signals advance warning by having two lanterns (“one if by land and two if by sea”) hung in the bell tower of the Old North Episcopal Church.
+He then completes a “midnight ride” across the countryside to Lexington, awakening the “minuteman militias” along the way, before meeting up with Adams and Hancock to plan a defense.

 Upon hearing Revere’s news, they decide to make a stand against the British troops when they arrive.